GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 9 Second Insurance, Onboarding Team.
 ```
 -	Save the email template.

+### Lab 11.
+Build a Custome Email Sub-process
-7. Navigate to the App Designer.
+1. Navigate to the App Designer.
-8. Create a new process with the following configuration:
+2. Create a new process with the following configuration:
     -	Name: ```Send Custom Email```
     -	Description: ```Email sub-process.```
     -	Stencil: Select the Custom Email stencil
-9. In the bottom configuration panel, select the Variables attribute.
+3. In the bottom configuration panel, select the Variables attribute.
 Enter the following variables:
     -	ccEmailAddress: string
     -	fromEmailAddress: string
     -	newCustomerEmail: string
-10. Create a Script task.
+4. Create a Script task.
 Configure with the following information:
     -	Name: ```Set Default Vars```
     -	Script format: ```groovy```
     -	Script: